-Benefit Description You pay Chiropractic High Option Covered up to 20 visits in a year when you see a chiropractor in the American Specialty Health Plans of California, Inc. (ASH Plans) network. \$15 per office visit Also up to \$50 per calendar year in rental or purchase charges are covered for medical equipment and supplies ordered by an ASH Plans chiropractor, and approved as medically necessary by ASH Plans.
+Benefit Description You pay Home health services (cont.)
+High Option • Medically necessary supplies from the HHANote: In-home intensive behavioral health visits are covered if available in your area.
+See Section 5(e).
+Nothing Chiropractic High Option Covered up to 20 visits in a year when you see a chiropractor in the American Specialty Health Plans of California, Inc. (ASH Plans) network. \$15 per office visit Also up to \$50 per calendar year in rental or purchase charges are covered for medical equipment and supplies ordered by an ASH Plans chiropractor, and approved as medically necessary by ASH Plans.
 Such medical equipment includes: (1) elbow supports, back supports (thoracic), lumbar braces and supports, rib supports, or wrist supports; (2) cervical collars or cervical pillows; (3) ankle braces, knee braces, or wrist braces; (4) heel lifts; (5) hot or cold packs; (6) lumbar cushions; (7) rib belts or orthotics; and (8) home traction units for treatment of the cervical or lumbar regions.
 Note: The ASH Plans chiropractor is responsible for obtaining the necessary approval from the Plan.
-Not covered: All charges Any services provided by ASH Plans that are not approved by us, except for the first visit The services of a non-ASH Plans chiropractor Alternative treatments High Option Acupuncture - medically necessary acupuncture if referred by your primary care physician. \$40 Not covered: All charges • Acupressure, or massage to help pain, treat illness or promote health by putting pressure to one or more areas of the body Educational classes and programs High Option Coverage is provided for: • Diabetes education program services supervised by a doctor which include; a) teaching you and your family members about the disease process and how to take care of it; and b) training, education, and nutrition therapy to enable you to use the equipment, supplies, and medicines needed to manage the disease. \$40 per office visit Nutritional counseling for the treatment of obesity Nothing Smoking cessation programs for nicotine dependency.
+Not covered: All charges Any services provided by ASH Plans that are not approved by us, except for the first visit The services of a non-ASH Plans chiropractor Alternative treatments High Option Acupuncture - 20 visits per calendar year if referred by your primary care physician \$40 per session Not covered: All charges Acupressure, or massage to help pain, treat illness or promote health by putting pressure to one or more areas of the body Educational classes and programs High Option Coverage is provided for: \$40 per class Diabetes education program services supervised by a doctor which include; a) teaching you and your family members about the disease process and how to take care of it; and b) training, education, and nutrition therapy to enable you to use the equipment, supplies, and medications needed to manage the disease.
+Nutritional counseling for the treatment of obesity Nothing Childhood obesity screening programs and treatment interventions Tobacco cessation programs for nicotine dependency.
 We cover medically necessary drugs for nicotine dependency that require a prescription.
 This does not include those services required under the "Preventive Care Services" benefit.
-Nothing Note: See Section 5(f) Prescription benefits for information on physician prescribed OTC and prescription drugs approved by the FDA to treat tobacco dependence.
-See Section 5(e) for information on individual and group psychotherapy.
-Pediatric asthma education program \$40 per office visit
+Nothing